I just wanna have fun

 At some fundamental level, I had internalized the idea that the only way for me to be serious about my work was to write highly serious work.
 I imagined what came naturally to me — offering dumb puns and jokes, making jokes or melodrama out of everything — would diminish the quality of my work.
 Basically, I came to think that “fun” wasn’t as important for my work as being “interesting” or “illuminating.”

 As I wrestled with the idea of seriousness vs fun, I decided to look at some of my favorite authors.
-I decided to place them on the continuum from fun to serious.
+I placed them on the continuum from fun to serious.
 Ernest Hemingway and Jhumpa Lahiri were serious writers, while John Steinbeck and Haruki Murakami were fun.
 While the serious authors tackled a range of topics and emotionality, they felt mostly focused on tragic events, compared to the lightness of mundanity that appears in the dialog and pacing of the fun authors’ works.

 I realized that when a work of art is too serious, it feels distant from my reality.
 In my eyes, life is a mix of humor and fun and darkness and absurdity.
 Every day, or at least every week, there is something to crack a smile about, so shouldn’t our art reflect that properly?
 I respected the work of all of these writers, but my worldview aligned more strongly with the fun authors, and I wanted my work to look more like theirs than the serious ones.